-The guest may remember a quoted rate at the time of registration that is not on the confirmation form or in the PMS.
+The guest may remember a verbal quoted rate at the time of registration that is not on the confirmation form or in the PMS.
 It is wise to discuss any discrepancies with the guest to avoid problems at checkout.
-The guest who thought she was being charged \$85 when in fact it was \$125 could be embarrassed at checkout if she doesn't have adequate financial resources to pay.
-Desk clerks should have guests acknowledge the room rate by asking them to initial the room rate on the registration form.
-It is also important to discuss room taxes and local municipal charges that may be added to the room rate.
+The guest who thought she was being charged for an \$85 room rate when in fact it was a \$125 room rate could be embarrassed at checkout if she doesn't have adequate financial resources to pay.
+Desk clerks should have guests acknowledge the room rate by asking guests to initial the room rate on the registration form.
+It is also important to discuss room taxes or any local municipal charges, which may be added to the room rate.